Job shop, process, OEM, contract. We build the quoting, quality, and supplier workflows that keep your operations team out of email and on the floor.

 Customer brands (especially in pharma-adjacent and electronics CMO) increasingly require SOC 2.

-Each of these is a real, measurable pilot you can run with us over a single quarter, with explicit success criteria so the answer at the end is "yes, kept" or "no, scrapped," not "maybe."
+Real, measurable pilots with explicit success criteria, so the answer at the end is "yes, kept" or "no, scrapped" — not "maybe."

 Success criteria